WSFJ-TV: History

 In July 2008, it was announced that Guardian would sell WSFJ to the Trinity Broadcasting Network for $16 million.
 Guardian retained its other properties, including the then-upcoming .2 Network, and acquired W23BZ, which had been a low-power repeater of TBN; it picked up WSFJ's programming when channel 51 began carrying TBN programming on October 1, 2008.
-However, by selling off its full-powered station and getting a low-powered signal, GTN would find themselves at a disadvantage—being on a low-power signal, it lost its must-carry status; as a result, Guardian urged viewers to contact their cable systems to pick up GTN after the move to channel 23.
+However, by selling off its full-power station and moving to a low-power signal, GTN would find themselves at a disadvantage—being on a low-power signal, it lost its must-carry status; as a result, Guardian urged viewers to contact their cable systems to pick up GTN after the move to channel 23.

 As a TBN-owned station, WSFJ served as a pass-through for the TBN national feed with virtually no local programming.
 TBN has long been known for buying existing stations in order to get must-carry status on local cable systems.
-In 2011, the station began work on a new television studio in Lewis Center, Ohio in Delaware County.
+In 2011, the station began work on a new television studio in Lewis Center, Ohio, in Delaware County.

 TBN entered into an option agreement with Ion Media Networks on November 14, 2017, which gave Ion the option to acquire the licenses of WSFJ-TV and three other TBN stations serving Ohio and Indiana–WDLI-TV in Canton, WKOI-TV in the Dayton area, and WCLJ-TV in Indianapolis–all of whom had sold their spectrum in the Federal Communications Commission (FCC)'s incentive auction; Ion exercised the option on May 24, 2018.
 The sale was completed on September 25, 2018 and the next day, all TBN programming was dropped for Ion Life (later Ion Plus), which had not been carried in the Columbus market previously.
 Ion Media has pursued a new strategy since 2018 of giving Ion Life a primary channel placement (mainly involving purchases and shuffles related to the incentive auction) in order to require local cable and satellite providers to offer the channel under must-carry provisions.
-Ion Television is already available in the Columbus market on cable and satellite via its national feed; WCMH-DT3's Ion feed is not carried on any local pay TV providers.

-After E. W. Scripps Company ceased operations of Ion Plus, WSFJ changed its affiliation to Bounce TV.
+After E. W. Scripps Company ceased operations of Ion Plus, WSFJ changed its primary affiliation to Bounce TV and added Grit (later Newsy and Scripps News) on channel 51.2.
+On May 5, 2024, Scripps News and Bounce switched their channel positions.

+On November 16, 2024, after Scripps News ceased operations over-the-air, the station flipped back to an Ion Television affiliate after 16 years.

+In June 2025, the station dropped Ion again and flipped back to Bounce TV after over a year on DT2.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

 For some time after TBN took over the station, WSFJ did not multiplex its signal, unlike the other TBN-owned stations.
 However, in July 2012, WSFJ upgraded its studios and equipment, and carried the TBN affiliated subchannels seen on all other full power TBN stations until September 2018.